 Pressures in general practice

-The overall number (headcount) of individual GPs in Scotland is increasing, with an addition of 271 GPs since 2017.
-However, this still suggests that the Scottish Government is not on track to meet its pledge to increase the headcount GP workforce by 800 by 2027.
+The overall number (headcount) of fully qualified GPs (excluding GP registrars) in Scotland remains relatively static, with an addition of just 28 fully qualified GPs since 2017, bringing the total to 4,438 in March 2024.
+Although the number of GP registrars is growing, these data suggest that the Scottish Government is not on track to meet its pledge to increase the headcount GP workforce by 800 GPs by 2027.

 At the same time, the number of patients continues to rise year on year.
-In 2023, there were nearly 6 million patients registered with GP practices in Scotland, 7% more than in 2013.
+In October 2024, there were over 6 million patients registered with GP practices in Scotland, 7% more than in 2014.

 This results in an ever-increasing workload for GPs.
-A single full-time GP is now responsible for 1,715 patients – nearly 200 more than in 2013, amounting to a 13% increase.
+In 2024 a single full-time GP was responsible for 1,743 patients – nearly 230 more than in 2013, amounting to a 15% increase.

 This problem is compounded by Scotland’s aging population, which comes with a growing burden of disease.
 The number of patients aged 65 and over has increased by 24% since 2008.